ENJOYING A ROMANTIC EVENING WALK IN SHOREHAM-BY-SEA

 seem to mimic the brick elements of the fortress itself.

-These vibrant hues of pinks abound along the beachfront.
+These vibrant hues of pink abound along the beachfront.

 Growing luxuriously to lush flowers amidst the pebble-laden landscape.